tachyons/gitlab-pages/README.md

 ### GitLab access control

 GitLab access control is configured with properties `auth-client-id`, `auth-client-secret`, `auth-redirect-uri`, `auth-server` and `auth-secret`.
 Client ID, secret and redirect uri are configured in the GitLab and should match. `auth-server` points to a GitLab instance used for authentication. `auth-redirect-uri` should be `http(s)://pages-domain/auth`.
+Note that if the pages-domain is not handled by GitLab pages, then the `auth-redirect-uri` should use some reserved namespace prefix (such as `http(s)://projects.pages-domain/auth`).
 Using HTTPS is _strongly_ encouraged. `auth-secret` is used to encrypt the session cookie, and it should be strong enough.

 Example:
 ```
 $ make
-$ ./gitlab-pages -listen-http "10.0.0.1:8080" -listen-https "[fd00::1]:8080" -pages-root path/to/gitlab/shared/pages -pages-domain example.com -auth-client-id <id> -auth-client-secret <secret> -auth-redirect-uri https://example.com/auth -auth-secret something-very-secret -auth-server https://gitlab.com
+$ ./gitlab-pages -listen-http "10.0.0.1:8080" -listen-https "[fd00::1]:8080" -pages-root path/to/gitlab/shared/pages -pages-domain example.com -auth-client-id <id> -auth-client-secret <secret> -auth-redirect-uri https://projects.example.com/auth -auth-secret something-very-secret -auth-server https://gitlab.com
 ```

 #### How it works